 The Municipal Court for the City of Osage Beach is a division of the 26th Circuit Court of Missouri.
 Cases in the Municipal Court involve alleged violations of ordinances in the City of Osage Beach.
 If you have received a citation for a municipal ordinance violation, you have certain rights and responsibilities.
 The purpose of this brochure is to help you understand these rights and responsibilities.

 The docket is the court calendar.
 This court date and time are reserved specifically for you to appear in Osage Beach Municipal Court to answer to the charge(s) filed.
 If you do not know if you are on the docket, ask the Bailiff.
 If it is, have a seat in the courtroom.

-The Bailiff will call Court to order and advise you the rules of conduct you will be expected to follow while in the courtroom.
+The Bailiff will call Court to order.
 When the Judge calls the names on the docket, it would be helpful to clearly state “Here” or “Present” and raise your hand when your name is called so the Judge knows who is in Court that day.

 Appointment of Counsel

 If the Prosecuting Attorney is requesting that you be sentenced to jail for the violation for which you are charged, or it appears to the Judge that there is a reasonable likelihood that you will be sentenced to jail, the Judge will notify you before accepting a plea of guilty or not guilty.
 If jail is a possible punishment and you are not able to hire an attorney, the Court will appoint an attorney for you.
 You do not have a constitutional right to have an attorney appointed if jail is not a likely punishment.